 Meaning he would strip me naked and help me bathe.

-Whatever feelings Harriet had about that, they didn’t show on her face.
+However Harriet felt had about that, it didn’t show on her face.
 She nodded curtly and then turned to me.
 Her eyes dipped to my cheek, where I could see it swelling in my periphery.
-The shock had driven away the worst of my injuries, but now that I started to come back to myself, I was painfully aware of every scrape and contusion on my body.
+The shock had driven away the worst of my pain, but now that I started to come back to myself, I was becoming aware of every scrape and contusion on my body.
 No doubt I would have a spectacular black eye, and I’d be lucky if my ribs weren’t fractured.

-A flicker of fear and worry showed in her gaze as she lifted her eyes back to mine.
+A flicker of fear and worry showed in her gaze.
 She seemed to gather herself then, and forced the emotions aside.
 “I’m just a bell pull away if you need anything,” she told me.

 I nodded.
 “Thank you.”